USEPA/spmodel.glm.manuscript/README.md

 ### Disclaimer

-The views expressed in this manuscript are those of the authors and do not necessarily represent the views or policies of the U.S. Environmental Protection Agency.
-Any mention of trade names, products, or services does not imply an endorsement by the U.S. government or the U.S. Environmental Protection Agency.
-The U.S. Environmental Protection Agency does not endorse any commercial products, services, or enterprises.
+The views expressed in this article are those of the author(s) and do not necessarily represent the views or policies of the U.S. government, U.S. Environmental Protection Agency or the National Oceanic and Atmospheric Administration.
+Mention of trade names or commercial products does not constitute endorsement or recommendation for use.